aishwaryamallampati/AndroidDevelopment/BeatBox/Readme.txt

 Details of BeatBox Android Application:
-- A list of crimes recorded will be displayed to the user
 - User can play sounds by clicking on the buttons
 - User can play at max 5 sounds at a time.